rubygarage/rubygarage.github.com/slides/general/code_review.markdown

 - should be initiated by team members - not business staff of managers
 - should be clean and well-structured
-- should have all precondition phases completed
+- should have all precondition phases completed(details in next slides)
 - is suitable for all level of developers as a reviewer
 - is suitable for all level of developers as a reviewee
 - is suitable for all languages and specific cases

+---

 ## What to review